 Our first step involve the creation of an account in AWS.
-To create an account simple go to the AWS homepage and start your registration by clicking the “Create Free Account” button.
+To create an account, simply go to the AWS homepage and start your registration by clicking the “Create Free Account” button.

-The registration process is quite simple, as it just require a couple of fields to be filled in.
+The registration process is quite simple, as it just requires a couple of fields to be filled in.

 If you are new to the cloud, things can sometimes be very scary, so I always suggest to spend a couple of minutes to setup some Budget alert.
 Alert are very useful to keep a peace of mind and make sure to never receive unexpected surprises.

-This page provide information on how to control your costs in amazon AWS: control your costs free tier budgets
+This page provides information on how to control your costs in amazon AWS: control your costs free tier budgets

 Create an AMPLIFY project